Favorite Story: Personnel

 As an anthology, Favorite Story had no regular characters; the only person who appeared in the same role from one episode to another was host Ronald Colman.
 His presence enhanced the program's appeal to listeners and to executives and sponsors at local stations — a factor essential to having stations broadcast the show.
 Frederick Ziv, owner of the company that syndicated the program, said that with Colman on board, "Stations were receptive, networks were receptive, sponsors were receptive, audiences were receptive."
 Becker found that, besides being the host and acting in some episodes, Colman "did indeed have measurable creative input into Favorite Story", such as suggesting how the script writers should adapt the stories for radio.

 Actors heard regularly in episodes included Jeff Corey, Edna Best, Lionel Stander, Vincent Price, John Beal, Howard Duff, William Conrad, and Janet Waldo.
 Jerome Lawrence and Robert E. Lee produced, directed, and wrote for the program.
 Other writers were William Froug and E. Jack Neuman.
 Announcers were George Barclay and True Boardman.
 Music was by Claude Sweeten.

+Television version

+Beginning in January 1953 a syndicated televised version of the series, titled Your Favorite Story, was released.
+The host of this series was Adolphe Menjou, who also starred in some of the episodes.
+Seventy-eight episodes were produced over a two-year period.